-In this compilation of top travel tips and tricks from DayTripFinder, we’ve rounded up money-saving advice for all kinds of travel.
-From trains, planes and car hire to package holidays and holiday rentals, these are some of the best resources and ideas picked out from our popular travel guide series.
+In this compilation of top travel tips and tricks we’ve rounded up money-saving advice for all kinds of travel.
+From trains, planes and car hire to package holidays and holiday rentals, these are some of the best resources and ideas picked out from our popular travel guides.

 The starting point of any cheap flight search is a comparison site.
 But which to use?
-Well here’s the thing: they all find differents results.
+Well here’s the thing: they all find different results.
 Here’s our guide to the pros of each…

 - Kayak has got the most filtering options and is very good for USA fares.
 Add flexible dates, get price alerts and check from a range of agents like Expedia – it’s comprehensive.